martinkooij/pi-pico-tone/README.md

 The tone is generated as a sine waves (default) with configurable harmonics.
 As such it is fundamentally different and a little more "advanced" than the classical PWM tone generators.

-When using dma (non_blocking) a maximum of 4 tone generators can run at the same time on 4 different pins.
-When the blocking mode is used one can define as many tone generators as the PIO statemachines will allow (8 max, if no other usage), but (of course) they will not be able to play at the same time.
+When using dma (non_blocking) a maximum of 4 tone generators can run at the same time on 4 different pins of choice.
+When the blocking mode is used one can define as many tone generators as the PIO statemachines will allow (8 max, if no other usage), but in that case they will not be able to play at the same time.

 Multi-core tone playing is not supported yet, and left for later or never.